 Similar to big wholesalers, mutual funds frequently offer discounts on fees to customers who buy a large amount of their products.
 For example, a mutual fund may offer a significant discount on commissions to customers who invest at least $10,000 in their fund.
 This is known as a ‘breakpoint’.

 In this case, buying $9,990 of that specific mutual fund would be completely senseless.
-You would be missing out a discount, and spending more money than is required for fewer overall shares of the funds.
+You would be missing out on a discount, and spending more money than is required for fewer overall shares of the funds.
 Similarly, making two separate $6,000 investments into the mutual fund would be a mistake.
-You would be missing out a discount, despite putting in enough total money to get it.
+You would be missing out on a discount, despite putting in enough total money to get it.

 Sadly, unscrupulous stockbrokers sometimes look out for their own commissions, over the interests of their clients encouraging investors to break up transactions, resulting in their clients missing out on discounts at key breakpoints.

 Finally, there are cases in which stockbrokers commit fraud through negligence, costing their customers a huge amount of money in the process.
 Brokers and brokerage firms sell their services to customers, usually by promoting their professional abilities and competence.
 As registered professionals, stockbrokers are required to execute their duties with a certain minimum level of skill.

 Yet, sadly, in some cases, brokers simply do not give adequate attention to the needs of their clients.
 They negligently mismanage a customer’s portfolio, leading to that person sustaining serious losses and being put at avoidable risk.
 Brokers should deliver on what they are advertising.
 If you lost money because of your stockbroker’s negligence, you have been a victim of fraud and you have a legal right to seek compensation.